eirikeg1/Study-Notes/IN4310 - Deep Learning for Image Analysis/Week 4 - Convolutional Neural Networks.md

 # Stride, Padding and Pooling
 ---
 ## Stride
-_number of input elements/pixels which filter moves in every step_
+_Number of input elements/pixels which filter moves in every step_

-* **Stride** is a spacial step length in the discrete convolution
+* **Stride** is a special step length in the discrete convolution
 * It causes downsampling with a factor equal to the stride
 * Increasing stride often combined with an increase in number of channels